cms-DQM/dials/docs/DEPLOYMENT.md

 ![alt text](/docs/img/app_conf_grant_perm.png)

+Don't forget to add roles to confidential application matching e-groups to automatically route users to a specific workspace and force the role to all users on API Clients.

 ## Redis

 On a new project, click with the right button on black space and select `From Catalog`: